bshepherdson/mocha86k/NOTES.md

 `$dead`, and `$10001` contains `$beef`.

-### Operand Sizes
+### Size Suffixes

-Most instructions can work on either 16-bit words or 32-bit "longwords"; this is indicated with the `.w` and `.l` suffixes on instructions.
+Every instruction specifies either 16-bit words or 32-bit "longwords"; this is indicated by most instructions ending in `W` or `L`.
+Nullary instructions don't have these suffixes.

+A few other instructions (`SWP`, `EXT`) only make sense on longwords, but they can still be assembled in word form.
+They don't do anything in that case.

+### Words and Longwords

 But what happens when reading and writing a 16-bit value to a 32-bit register?